agiledev-students-fall2022/git-workflow-practice-zulfkhar00/README.md

 * Why it matters: The move will give the code more independence from Meta and also give a broader voice to other big partners, including Google and Amazon 👻

+* Although Pytorch has moved to governance by Linux, most of the other big open source projects at Meta (e.g. React) are continuing to be maintained in house.